Where the history of Colchester began.

 Two sides of a coin of Caratacus.

-To cut a long story short, Caratacus had won great acclaim and the people of Rome were anxious to see this famed Celtic hero.
-He and his family were taken to Rome to be paraded through the streets and to an uncertain end.
-However, it all seems to have ended well, with him remaining in Rome and living on astate pension as a Roman citizen.
+To cut a long story short, Caratacus had won great acclaim and the people of Rome were anxious to see this famed British hero.
+The Emperor Claudius demanded that he and his family be taken to Rome, where he was paraded through the streets, so that Rome could see what this infamous and troublesome British warrior looked like - and to perhaps to inflict a horrible death upon him, as his punishment.

 Did he ever return?
 We will never know.